kibook/s1kd-tools/tools/s1kd-defaults/README.md

 Overwrite the existing file after conversion.

 -i
-Initialize a new CSDB by generating both the `.defaults` and `.dmtypes` files in the current directory.
+Initialize a new CSDB by generating the `.defaults`, `.dmtypes` and `.fmtypes` files in the current directory.

 -s
 Sort the entries alphabetically for either file/output format.